artmalini/core_war/README.md

 ## Build
 This will be work on Linux or MacOs terminal:

    Release build:

 ```
 $ make
 ```

    Compile of Core War programs you  can add max 4 Warriors in one battle and also you can add 4 times this Warrior and there will be start fight against one each other:

 ```
 $ ./asm resourses/Gagnant.s.s
 ```

    and another one, or other whatever you like in that folder:

 ```
 $ ./asm resourses/zork.s
 ```

 There some keyboard events for game process,SPACE to start/stop game, +/- keys in right side of keyboard, CTRL+C to exit game if you not like wait to end of the game.
-Open terminal on FULL screen for run visual mode and execute command:
+It's IMPORTANT open terminal on full screen for run visual mode!
+So execute command:

 ```
 $ ./corewar -v resourses/Gagnant.s.cor resourses/zork.cor